crashoverride777/swifty-ads/README.md

 ```swift
 request.testDevices = [ kGADSimulatorID"
 ```
-I wrote some comments at those points to avoid this hassle in the future if you set up a D-DEBUG flag.
+I wrote some comments at those points to avoid this hassle in the future if you set up a D-DEBUG flag. http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version

-- Step 4: When you submit your app on itunes connect do not forget to select yes for "does your app use an advertising identifier", otherise your app will get rejected.
-This is needed for AdMob, if you decide to only use iAds than make sure you select no, otherwise your app will also get rejected.
+- Step 4: When you submit your app on iTunes Connect do not forget to select YES for "Does your app use an advertising identifier", otherwise it will get rejected.
+If you decide to just use iAds than remove all google frameworks and references from your project and make sure you select NO, otherwise your app will also get rejected.

 # Not a SpriteKit game?
 If you have an app that mainly uses viewControllers to show its UI than it might be clunky to call
 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```
 especially repeatedly when changing viewControllers.
-This might even potentially cause issue with shared banner ads, although I have not tested that myself.
+This might even cause issue with shared banner ads, although I have not tested that myself.
 For those apps you should change these functions
 ```swift
   class func loadSupportedBannerAd() {
         ...